 30. Offences in respect of restraint order

-Any person on whom a restraint order is served, and who, while the order is in force, contravenes the restraint order, commits an offence and on conviction, is liable to imprisonment of not less than five years or a fine of not less than one hundred and twenty currency points, or both.
+Any person on whom a restraint order is served, and who, while the order is in force, contravenes the restraint order, commits an offence and is liable, on conviction, to imprisonment for a period not exceeding five years.